LANL Foundation / Our Scholarships / About the Funds

 Michael A. Hiskey Endowed Nursing Scholarship Fund

-This scholarship fund was established by fellow LANL scientists to honor the highly creative, unique and passionate energetic materials chemist, Michael A. Hiskey, by encouraging students in Northern New Mexico to pursue a nursing degree to help address the shortage of nurses in the region.
+Established by fellow LANL scientists to honor the highly creative, unique, and passionate energetic materials chemist, Michael A. Hiskey, this scholarship is awarded to students in Northern New Mexico pursuing a nursing degree to help address the shortage of nurses in the region.
+Read more>

-This named scholarship was established by Nancy and Jeffrey Sauer to honor their life-long commitment to science and provide financial support to students with a similar passion for and a desire to pursue a career in the physical and environmental sciences.
-This scholarship is intended to support the hopes and dreams of students in Northern New Mexico pursuing bachelor’s degrees in Chemistry, Physics, Geology, Hydrology, or Biology.
+Established by Nancy and Jeffrey Sauer to honor their life-long commitment to science and provide financial support to students with similar passions and desires to pursue a career in the physical and environmental sciences, this scholarship is intended to support students in Northern New Mexico pursuing bachelor’s degrees in Chemistry, Physics, Geology, Hydrology, or Biology.
+Read more>

-Nelson O. and Esperanza Baca Gonzales Endowed Scholarship Fund
+Nelson O. & Esperanza Baca Gonzales Endowed Scholarship Fund

-The Nelson O. and Esperanza Baca Gonzales Scholarship fund provides scholarships in perpetuity for students from Mesa Vista High School primarily, and then to students from Espanola Valley High School pursuing a bachelor’s degree, associate degree, or certification in a trade.
-Scholarships will be awarded to those who embody the Gonzales’ commitment to community and service.
+Established by Nelson O. Gonzales to honor his wife, Esperanza Baca Gonzales, this scholarship is awarded to students from Mesa Vista High School primarily, and then to students from Española Valley High School, pursuing a bachelor’s degree, associate’s degree, or a certification in a trade.
+Scholarships are awarded to those who embody the Gonzales’ commitment to community and service.
 Financial need is strongly considered in the selection process.
+Read more>

 NNM American Society of Mechanical Engineers Scholarship (ASME)

-This endowed fund was established by ASME to provide scholarships for two students annually pursuing a degree in Mechanical Engineering or other engineering field.
+Established by ASME, this scholarship is awarded to two students annually who are pursuing a degree in Mechanical Engineering or other engineering field.

 Northern New Mexico Tribal Business Scholarship Fund